underhillanna/PhotosynQ-Documentation/tutorials/_data_quality.md

 #### How to identify data with 'issues' in the data explorer?

-1. We have added a default panel on the dashboard labelled **Data Quality - Issues** that provides information about how many of the *non-flagged* measurements have issues (A).
+1. We have added a default panel on the dashboard labelled **Data Quality - Issues** that provides information about how many of the *non-flagged* measurements have issues.
 If the panel is not visible, you can add it to your dashboard by:

 	a.
 Select **Add Panel** in the dashboard